Code-Institute-Submissions/anime_dashboard/README.md

-# anime_dashboard
+# Anime Dashboard

 ## Overview

 ### What is this website for?
 This is a Japanese animation (anime) dashboard.
 It helps users find information on random titles which helps them find anime to watch.

 ### What does it do?
 It gives users the ability to look through anime titles, either by type (movie, TV, ONA, OVA or special) via the pie chart, or by average user rating via the line chart.
-Users are also able to select specific titles in the select menu and see the correspoding data which includes genre, episodes, number of members in it's 'group', type and average user rating.
+Users are also able to select specific titles in the select menu and see the corresponding data which includes genre, episodes, number of members in it's 'group', type and average user rating.
 Users can refer to the reference page to look at terminology of some unique to anime genres.

 ### How does it work?
 Anime_dashboard.py makes use of the flask framework for routing.
 First home() is called, then The render_template() function redirects to the home.html page.
 At the bottom of this page home.js gets loaded.
 When the dashboard button is clicked from the home page dash() gets called in the anime_dashboard.py file, which then calls render_template() which redirects to the dashboard page.
 At the bottom of this page graph.js gets loaded.
 Next inside graph.js the queue() function calls back to the anime_data() function in the anime_dashboard.py.
 Anime_data() then gets data from the database and sends it back to the queue() which passes the data to the makeGraphs() function.
 The data is then filtered using crosfilter.js before being bound to the charts with d3.js and dc.js.

 ## Features

-### Existing featurs
+### Existing features
 - Dashboard features
    - Interactive pie chart
    - Interactive line chart